4m1g0/tinygs-wiki/Ground-Station-configuration.md

 | Lora_SCK | 18 |

 # Adding a custom board to the system
-If you are planning to build your custom board, we recommend using one of the existant pin congigurations.
-In case you already have a board with a different configuration and is not possible to change, you can add your own pin configuration.
-To do so you can follow the example shown in this commit: https://github.com/G4lile0/ESP32-OLED-Fossa-GroundStation/commit/d1f280fba51e214ca8b717e6b36ed69d5d22f68a
+If you are planning to build your custom board, we recommend using one of the existant pin configurations.
+In case you already have a board with a different configuration and is not possible to change, you can add your own pin configuration using a [Board Template.](https://github.com/G4lile0/tinyGS/wiki/Board-templates)

-These are the steps:
-* In `FossaGroundStation/src/ConfigManager/ConfigManager.cpp` add a new line to the `boards` variable with your pin definitions.
-* In `FossaGroundStation/src/ConfigManager/ConfigManager.h` add a new line before `NUM_BOARDS` to the `boardNum` enum variable.
-* In `FossaGroundStation/src/ConfigManager/htmlOptions.h` add the propiate option to the select field of the HTML so it appears on the web panel.
-The board number is it's position on the boards variable you edited before starting at 0.
+We don't recommend to modify the code and instead use a board template so your configuration will be persisted after a software update.
+You can find more information about how to use your custom Board Template here: https://github.com/G4lile0/tinyGS/wiki/Board-templates